lowrycode/table-tennis-league/README.md

 - **requests**: for making HTTP requests to Google Geocoding API on server side
 - **whitenoise**: for serving static files directly from Django in production

-The following package was used in development but not included in the requirements.txt:
+The following package was used in development for formatting template files but is not used in production so is not included in the requirements.txt:
 - **djhtml**: for formatting django templates

 Most of the code was written in a local copy of **Visual Studio Code**.